Program helps foundations fund Black-led nonprofits better

 Abundance is not a pledge, but rather a program for grantmakers.
 The foundations are in the process of hiring a director for Abundance and have given the group an annual budget of $400,000 for three years.
 Much about the way it works will be determined by the director, but the idea is to provide a forum for grantmakers to learn from one another about how to change their practices so they are more effectively supporting Black-led groups, which are often small, locally focused, and historically underfunded.

-Mueller says that right now, grantmakers are interested in giving to groups led by people of color, in large part because of the demands for racial equity in 2020.
+Mueller said that right now, grantmakers are interested in giving to groups led by people of color, in large part because of the demands for racial equity in 2020.
 But their own internal practices sometimes prevent them from doing that effectively.
-She says Echoing Green has been approached by corporations and foundations that want to give to Black-led nonprofits.
+She said Echoing Green has been approached by corporations and foundations that want to give to Black-led nonprofits.
 They generally want to fund larger groups that have a long history.
-Mueller says that because of the historical underinvestment in these organizations, few meet that criteria.
+Mueller said that because of the historical underinvestment in these organizations, few meet that criteria.

 Dozier of Chicago Beyond and Sharon Bush, the president of the Grand Victoria Foundation, were inspired to start Abundance after reading an editorial in a local business newspaper that called on racial-justice protesters to pipe down, otherwise they would lose support from the civic and business communities.

-Philanthropy, she says, was also part of the problem.
-“We often have these ways of thinking about Black communities as problems to be solved as opposed to people that we will love, like any other groups of people,” she says.
-“What would we do if we decided to support them differently?”
+Philanthropy, she said, was also part of the problem.
+"We often have these ways of thinking about Black communities as problems to be solved as opposed to people that we will love, like any other groups of people," she said.
+"What would we do if we decided to support them differently?"

 Bush and Dozier wanted to find ways to get more grantmakers interested in supporting Black-led nonprofits with multiyear grants, to understand the challenges Black-led groups faced and to help such groups grow in a way that can be sustained.